ibm-cloud-docs/openshift/openshift_storage_object.md

 ## Deciding on the object storage configuration
 {: #configure_cos}

-{{site.data.keyword.containerlong_notm}} provides pre-defined storage classes that you can use to create buckets with a specific configuration.
+Red Hat OpenShift on IBM Cloud provides pre-defined storage classes that you can use to create buckets with a specific configuration.
 {: shortdesc}

-1. List available storage classes in {{site.data.keyword.containerlong_notm}}.
+1. List available storage classes in Red Hat OpenShift on IBM Cloud.
    ```
    oc get storageclasses | grep s3
    ```